aaronmichaelfrost/twoloop-website/blog-posts/devblog-3.md

 Fixed **20 bugs** this update, bringing us down to just **21 total** with only **1 critical** remaining.

-Building a game like Fractium means our systems need to work flawlessly across many different contexts:
+Bugs come out of all cracks and crevices because our systems need to work flawlessly across many contexts:
 * **Editor vs. Standalone** - Development tools vs. final game builds
 * **Network Types** - Steam P2P, dedicated servers, and local play
 * **World Types** - Procedural generation vs. hand-crafted test worlds
 * **Player Contexts** - Local, remote, and host players all behave differently

 Each combination creates unique challenges.
-For example, this week I discovered our networking library executes callbacks in different orders between editor and builds—subtle stuff that can break multiplayer in unexpected ways.
+For example, this week I discovered our networking library executes callbacks in different orders between editor and builds—subtle things like this break multiplayer in unexpected ways that are hard to track down.

 I also tackled a nasty managed stripping bug that only affected release builds, where the compiler was removing AI code it thought was "unused" (but was actually accessed through reflection).